 He married Mabel Eldora Lee (1916-1961), daughter of Samuel E. and Cora P. (Trump) Lee of South Connellsville.

-They had four children -- Harold Ellsworth Rose, Robert Lee Rose, Cynthia Ann Hudzina and Patricia Miller.
+They had five children -- Harold Ellsworth Rose, Robert Lee Rose, Cynthia Ann "Cindy" Hudzina, and twins Patricia Miller and Paula Childs.

 Their home was at 2204 Ridge Boulevard in the Crossland Station section of Connellsville.
 Harold commuted to Pittsburgh for many years as a foreman at the Edgar Thomson Works of the United States Steel Corporation.